 This section describes issues related to the system firmware.

-On servers ordered with the Sun Storage 6 Gb SAS PCIe 8-Port Internal RAID HBA card preinstalled, the full device path to the boot drive must be specified in order to boot the Solaris OS.
+On servers ordered with the Sun Storage 6 Gb SAS PCIe 8-Port Internal RAID HBA card preinstalled, you must specify the full device path when performing first-time boot.

 Note - This issue was originally listed as CR 6968801.

 When running Oracle VTS on SPARC T4 series platforms, it is possible (although rare) for an Oracle VTS test to hang.
 If this happens, it might cause other processes and commands to hang, including fmadm and prtconf.
 The hung processes cannot be killed.

 Workaround: Reboot the system.
 If the problem repeats, contact your authorized service provider.
 Avoid running Oracle VTS in production environments.